Our most frequently asked questions

 CAN YOU INSPECT A HOME IN WISCONSIN?

 Yes, we have three home inspectors who are licensed in Wisconsin.
 Bryce Klym, Corey Colburn, and Eric Larsen.

 HOW WILL YOU GET INTO THE HOME?

-We’ll use the same online software your agent used to get you into the home and can access the lockbox to get the key to the home.
+We’ll use the same online software your agent used to get you into the home (Showing Time) and can access the lockbox to get the key to the home.